Phil Leotardo reaches the end of his rope with the Soprano famiglia.

 a container of soul.
 Both are susceptible to the same forces of destruction.”
 (Robert Pogue Harrison)

 In my writeup for “…To Save Us All From Satan’s Power” (3.10), I suggested that Tony was being presented as a sort of Satanic figure.
 It was a bit difficult to make that argument in Season 3, but it is easier to make now.
-In Season 3, we could agree (with some reservation) with Carmela’s assessment of Tony when she told her priest, “He’s a good man, basically.”
-Yes, Tony was a murderer and an extortionist and a thug even back then, but he wasn’t necessarily evil.
-He seemed more like an overgrown version of the prankish, delinquent child he had been, a man who went into a life of crime not because of some intrinsic wickedness but because his family- and social-situation pushed him into it.
+Back in Season 3, we might have agreed (with some reservation) with Carmela’s assessment of Tony when she told her priest, “He’s a good man, basically.”
+Yes, Tony was a murderer and an extortionist and a thug even then, but he wasn’t necessarily evil.
+He seemed more like an overgrown version of the prankish, delinquent child he had been, a man who went into a life of crime not because of some intrinsic wickedness but because his family-situation and social-situation pushed him into it.
 There was a childlike, mischievous twinkle in his eye back then.
 Now, however, that twinkle has been replaced by a dull, dead gaze.
 He has turned into something depraved and wicked.
-Chase specifically calls back Carmela’s Season 3 line in the current episode, when Tony tells Melfi “I’m a good guy, basically.”
+Chase deliberately calls back Carmela’s Season 3 line in the current episode, when Tony tells Melfi “I’m a good guy, basically.”
 This is a delusion that we can no longer find tenable.
-Within Christian eschatology—the Christian theology regarding the “end times”—there is a belief that the second coming of Jesus Christ would be prefaced by the arrival of a false messiah sent by Satan, or perhaps even the Devil himself in disguise.
+Within Christian eschatology—the Christian theology regarding the “end times”—there is a belief that the second coming of Jesus Christ would be prefaced by the arrival of a false messiah sent by Satan, or perhaps would even be the Devil himself in disguise.
 Those of us who have been apologists for Tony Soprano, trying to argue that there is something redeemable in him or justifiable about his lifestyle, should have recognized our mistake by now.
 Tony’s example of how to live the American Dream and achieve comfort, wealth and happiness has been a false message trumpeted by a false prophet.

 (Of course, when I say that Chase may be presenting Tony as a false messiah, I don’t mean it literally.
 There have been supernatural moments on the series that could be taken literally, like the fearsome vision of the Virgin Mary at the Bing, or the psychic that was spookily accurate, or the appearance of Pussy’s ghost in a mirror.
 But I don’t think Chase is saying here that Tony Soprano is the actual Anti-Christ.)